How Bridge to Kubernetes works

-For the duration of the connection to the cluster (plus an additional 15 minutes), Bridge to Kubernetes runs a process called EndpointManager with admin permissions on your local computer.
+For the duration of the connection to the cluster, plus 15 minutes, Bridge to Kubernetes runs a process called EndpointManager with admin permissions on your local computer.

-KubernetesLocalProcessConfig.yaml file allows you to replicate environment variables and mounted files available to your pods in your cluster.
-For more information on the additional configuration options, see Configure Bridge to Kubernetes.
+The KubernetesLocalProcessConfig.yaml file allows you to replicate environment variables and mounted files available to your pods in your cluster.
+When you use Visual Studio, the KubernetesLocalConfig.yaml file must be in the same directory as the project file for the service.
+For more information, see Configure Bridge to Kubernetes.

 Using routing capabilities for developing in isolation

 By default, Bridge to Kubernetes redirects all traffic for a service to your development computer.
-You also have the option to use routing capabilities to only redirect requests to a service originating from a subdomain to your development computer.
+You can instead use routing capabilities to only redirect requests from a subdomain to your development computer.
 These routing capabilities allow you to use Bridge to Kubernetes to develop in isolation and avoid disrupting other traffic in your cluster.

 The following animation shows two developers working on the same cluster in isolation:

-- Verifies Kubernetes cluster does not have Azure Dev Spaces enabled.
+- Verifies that the Kubernetes cluster doesn't have Azure Dev Spaces enabled.

-If Bridge to Kubernetes detects that Azure Dev Spaces is enabled on your Kubernetes cluster, you are prompted to disable Azure Dev Spaces before you can use Bridge to Kubernetes.
+Bridge to Kubernetes checks whether Azure Dev Spaces is enabled on your Kubernetes cluster.
+It prompts you to disable Azure Dev Spaces before you can use Bridge to Kubernetes.

-The routing manager does the following when it starts up:
+The routing manager does the following actions when it starts up:

-- Duplicates all ingresses found in the namespace using the GENERATED_NAME for the subdomain.
+- Duplicates all ingresses, including load balancer ingresses, found in the namespace using the GENERATED_NAME for the subdomain.

 - Creates an envoy pod for each service associated with duplicated ingresses with the GENERATED_NAME subdomain.

-- Creates an additional envoy pod for the service you are working on in isolation.
-This allows requests with the subdomain to be routed to your development computer.
+- Creates another envoy pod for the service you're working on in isolation.
+This configuration allows requests with the subdomain to be routed to your development computer.